Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Experiments

-\textbf{Discussion.} In Fig.~\ref{1}, we show the evolution of both groups' accuracies and the global accuracy across time.
+We first start with an HFL setting with $|\mathcal{N}_g|=2$ groups, with $10$ clients per group training the CNN model described above.
+In Fig.~\ref{1}, we show the evolution of both groups' accuracies and the global accuracy across time.
 The zoomed-in version in Fig.~\ref{fig:1b} shows the high (SGD) variance in the performance of the two groups especially during the earlier phase of training.
-Then, with more averaging with the GPS, the variance is reduced.
+Then, after more averaging with the GPS, the variance is reduced.

-In Fig.~\ref{3}, the significance of collaborative learning is emphasized.
-We run three experiments, one for each group in an isolated fashion, and one under the HFL setting.
-First, while we do not conduct our theoretical analysis under heterogeneous data distribution, we consider a non-iid data distribution among the two groups in this setting, and we see that our proposed algorithm still \textit{converges}.
-Second, it is clear that the performances of the group with less number of clients under heterogeneous data distribution and isolated learning will be deteriorated.
-However, aided by HFL, its performance improves while the other group's performance is not severely decreased, which promotes {\it fairness} among the groups.
+In Fig.~\ref{3}, using the same CNN architecture on CIFAR-10, the significance of collaborative learning is emphasized.
+We change the number of clients per group, and run three experiments: one for each group in an isolated fashion, i.e., $S=T$, and one under the HFL setting ($S=5$).
+First, while we do not conduct our theoretical analysis under heterogeneous data distribution, we consider a non-i.i.d. data distribution among the two groups in this setting (Dirichlet(0.1)), and we see that our proposed algorithm still \textit{converges}.
+Second, it is clear that the performance of the group with fewer clients under heterogeneous data distribution and isolated learning will be deteriorated.
+However, aided by HFL, its performance improves, while the performance of the other group does not suffer greatly, promoting \it fairness among the groups.

+To provide further insights on the significance of cooperation, we consider an extreme data heterogeneity setting in which each client only has two labels, with no common labels being shared among the two groups.
+In Fig.~\ref{4}, we plot our results and show that HFL \textit{converges} even when the groups are isolated (non-cooperative setting, i.e., $S = T$) yet since each group only has a strict subset of the total number of labels, they both converge to a lower accuracy compared to the one they get from cooperation.
+Further, in Fig.~\ref{fig:4b}, cooperation is shown to be significant in a non-extreme scenario in which the data distribution is Dirichlet(0.1).
+Different from Fig.~\ref{3}, the cooperative result in Fig.~\ref{fig:4b} beats both groups' isolated training results.

+Hence, from the previous figures we can summarize that our proposed HFL setting is able to enhance FL performance by reducing variance, improving fairness, and learning more collaboratively by offering indirect access to datasets that are otherwise unavailable to clients.